Understanding Gender Differences in Autism Diagnosis | Divine Steps Therapy

 Understanding these gender-based differences helps break down stigma, promotes equity in diagnosis, and ensures every autistic voice is heard—no matter their gender.

-At Divine Steps Therapy, we recognize that autism doesn’t look the same for every child—especially when it comes to gender.
+At Divine Steps ABA, we recognize that autism doesn’t look the same for every child—especially when it comes to gender.
 Serving families across Maryland, Virginia, and North Carolina, we specialize in identifying and supporting the often-overlooked signs of autism in girls and other under-diagnosed populations.
 Our expert clinicians are trained to understand the subtle, nuanced ways autism can present, ensuring that no child slips through the cracks due to outdated stereotypes.
-With personalized care plans, evidence-based therapies, and a deep respect for each child’s unique identity, Divine Steps Therapy is redefining what inclusive autism support looks like—one step at a time.
+With personalized care plans, evidence-based therapies, and a deep respect for each child’s unique identity, Divine Steps ABA is redefining what inclusive autism support looks like—one step at a time.

 Frequently Asked Questions